 Good migration policy is about more than just jobs

 Recent political posturing over partnership visas and arranged marriages is a troubling distraction that derails the real, necessary debates we should be having over the many changes to immigration policy.
 Let’s take the recent changes aimed at limiting the ability of low-income migrant spouses to work here as an example.
-While these changes are aimed at ensuring that migrants on partnership visas don’t make it harder for local people to find low-paid work, the unfortunate reality is that these changes may end up as an own goal in the long term.
+While these changes are aimed at ensuring that those on partnership visas don’t make it harder for local people to find low-paid work, the unfortunate reality is that these changes may end up as an own goal in the long term.

 When workers did not feel attached to a community they often underinvested in the long-term health of the community